-You might think that recruiters are taking time out to tuck into some turkey and open their stockings, too, but in fact they’ll still be busy looking for great candidates to fill exciting roles well into the holidays.
+You might think that recruiters are taking time out too but in fact they’ll still be busy looking for great candidates to fill exciting roles well into the holidays.
 If you’re still serious about looking, you’ll be taking advantage of the misconception that recruitment is slowing down.

 So, resist the urge to completely relax during the festive season: there are still loads of opportunities for you to find your dream job.
-Below are handy tips from Intelligent People director, Chris Mason, to keep you at the top of your game during the holiday season.
+Below are handy tips from our co-founder Chris Mason, to keep you at the top of your game during the holiday season.

-It is easy to get distracted by glittering lights and family being around: making time to focus on your job hunt is really important.
+It is easy to get distracted by Christmas distractions: making time to focus on your job hunt is really important.
 Whether it’s early in the morning when people are sleeping off the mulled wine, or in the mid-afternoon, fence off part of your day and dedicate it to answering e-mails, looking at site updates and keeping on top of LinkedIn for networking and latest jobs.